KennthShang/PhaGCN2.0/README.md

 PhaGCN2 is a GCN based model, which can learn the species masking feature via deep learning classifier, for new virus taxonomy classification.
 To use PhaGCN2, you only need to input your contigs to the program.

+# PhaCGN2.2 newly update
+To better show the results of the network result, we can now export the total network file **final_network.ntw**.
+In order to distinguish the test points of different batches, the test node ID are renamed as "test"+ betches number +sequence ID,such as "test_0_NC_001825.1".

 # PhaGCN2.1 newly update
 Our database has now been updated based on the latest [ICTV classification tables](https://ictv.global/filebrowser/download/585).